Marilyn Manson–Columbine High School massacre controversy: Return to Denver

 The Ozzfest leg of the tour marked the band's first performance in Denver, Colorado (on June 22, 2001 at Mile High Stadium) after the Columbine High School massacre in Littleton.
 After initially canceling due to a scheduling conflict, the band changed their plans to play the Denver date.
 The group's decision met resistance from conservative groups; Manson received death threats and demands to cancel the band's performance.
 A group of church leaders, businesses and families related to Columbine formed an ad hoc organization opposing the show.
 Citizens for Peace and Respect, which was supported by Colorado governor Bill Owens and representative Tom Tancredo, claimed on their website that the band "promotes hate, violence, death, suicide, drug use, and the attitudes and actions of the Columbine killers".
 In response, a group of Marilyn Manson supporters formed the Citizens for the Protection of the Right to Free Speech to support the concert.
 One spokesman for a Columbine victim's family told reporters that Manson shouldn't be expected to instill values in children and that he should be welcomed to Ozzfest.
 In response, Manson issued a statement:

 During the Denver show, Manson also appeared in an interview for Michael Moore's 2002 documentary, Bowling for Columbine.
 In the interview, Manson and Moore discussed the irony that on the day of the shooting, the United States dropped more bombs on Serbian forces in Kosovo than any other time during the Kosovo War.
-Manson argued that the US president had more influence than himself, yet no one questioned whether the president was to blame.
-When Moore asked Manson what he would have said to the families of the victims of the shooting, he replied, "I wouldn't say a single word to them.
+Manson argued that then US president Bill Clinton had more influence than himself, yet no one questioned whether the president was to blame.
+When Moore asked Manson what he would have said "If you were to talk directly to the kids at Columbine, the people in the community, what would you say to them if they were here right now?", he replied, "I wouldn't say a single word to them.
 I would listen to what they have to say and that's what no one did."

 Effects on Marilyn Manson's career

 In an interview, Manson said that being blamed for Columbine nearly ruined his career.
 He claimed that he had to pursue legal action against those who were so avidly associating his name with the Columbine shooting.
-He says that he has been blamed for more deaths than any musical artist in history.
+He says that he has been blamed for more school shootings than any musical artist in history.

 Shortly after the Columbine incident, Manson released a new video for "The Fight Song" off the band's album Holy Wood (In the Shadow of the Valley of Death).
 Many assumed that it referenced the Columbine massacre by depicting a clash between jocks and goths.
 Manson denied that there was a connection.

 In a 2012 interview, Manson revealed that the album Born Villain, which would be released that year, was named partially due to his blame for the Columbine shooting.
 He said that the title is perfect because he became vilified by society.